 We study deductibles and out-of-pocket expenses to help you compare plans, easily enroll, and get the lowest rates.
 Shopping for coverage through the federally facilitated marketplace can be challenging and confusing for many persons.
 With our experience and expertise, we make it easy to view the best choices to meet your specific medical and budget needs.

-For 2017, the carriers writing healthcare business (persons under age 65) in the Buckeye State are Aetna, Anthem Blue Cross, Ambetter (Buckeye Health Plan), Aultcare, CareSource, Federated Mutual, Freedom Life, Health Plan Of The Upper Ohio Valley, Humana, Medical Mutual, Molina, National Foundation Life, Paramount, Pekin Life, Premier, SummaCare, THP, and UnitedHealthcare.
+For 2017 and 2018, the carriers writing healthcare business (persons under age 65) in the Buckeye State are Aetna, Anthem Blue Cross, Ambetter (Buckeye Health Plan), Aultcare, CareSource, Federated Mutual, Freedom Life, Health Plan Of The Upper Ohio Valley, Humana, Medical Mutual, Molina, National Foundation Life, Paramount, Pekin Life, Premier, SummaCare, THP, and UnitedHealthcare.

 American Community Mutual stopped writing business in the state many years ago.
 Other notable carriers, such as HealthSpan, Assurant, and InHealth, previously offered personal coverage through the Marketplace.
 But excessive claims forced these companies to cease operations, and terminate all existing policies.UnitedHealthcare and Aetna have also discontinued offering Obamacare subsidized plans, although they could return in 2018.

 Ohio Companies Offering Senior Medicare Supplement And Advantage Plans